Diagnosed with mesothelioma

 Thompsons Solicitors made claim for compensation

-Following his diagnosis he contacted asbestos claims specialists Thompsons Solicitors for advice about compensation.
+Following his diagnosis he contacted Thompsons specialist mesothelioma lawyers for advice about compensation.
 After his death his wife continued the claim on his behalf.

 She said: “He was devastated when he found out he had a fatal disease and did not want to leave us.
 He started the compensation claim and wanted to know now that I would be financially secure.”